Dinovoh/Jenkins_in_Docker/README.md

  - wget

 Make sure to go throuh Post-installation steps for Linux to work better with Docker. https://docs.docker.com/install/linux/linux-postinstall/
+And you may need to reboot after making these Post-installation steps on some systems.

 II.
 After cloning this repo you need to download:
 - Oracle JDK 1.8.0_201